Is your marriage at its end? Want to keep things civil?

 You can convince yourself that your children are not affected by the conflict of your divorce, but that is a lie.
 Your children pick up on all the tension between you and their other parent.

 Also, it is very hard to move from a high-conflict divorce into an amicable, healthy co-parenting relationship.
 By committing to a low-conflict, amicable breakup now, you start your new life as peacefully for the whole family.
-Studies show that an equal, 50/50 parenting schedule is what is best for children.
+Studies show that an equally shared parenting schedule is what is best for children.

 Amicable, friendly divorce paves the way for equal, happy co-parenting, which has been proven by 60 peer-reviewed studies to be the best arrangement for children in separated families.